CorentinLouis/SPACE_labelling_tool/docs/source/installation.md

 Python
 +++

-The SPACE labeling tool code is running under `Python`.
+The SPACE labelling tool code is running under `Python`.
 It has been developed and tested on Python version 3.8.
-This software must be installed for running the SPACE labeling tool code.
+This software must be installed for running the SPACE labelling tool code.